Chapter 8 Cell content

 8.3 Replace displayed labels

 The function labelizor() replaces text values in a flextable with labels.
-The labels are defined with character named vector or with a function that transform the existing text.
+The labels are defined with character named vector or with a function that transforms the existing text.

-Let’s illustrate this two options with a table representing an aggregation.
+Let’s illustrate these two options with a table representing an aggregation.

 library(palmerpenguins)